ZhenxingGuo0015/ZhenxingGuo0015.github.io/bio.md

 ---
 layout: page
 title: about
-description: Zhenxing Guo is currently a Ph.D. candidate within the Department of Biostatistics and Bioinformatics at Emroy University, working with Professor Hao Wu.
+description: Zhenxing Guo is currently a Ph.D. candidate within the Department of Biostatistics and Bioinformatics at Emory University, working with Professor Hao Wu.
 ---

 Zhenxing Guo is a Ph.D. candiate in the